 The main components of a foreclosure response strategy will be preventing foreclosures, addressing neighborhood spillover effects, and helping families recover.
 But assigning priorities is no easy task.
-The nature and extend of foreclosure problems differ dramatically across neighborhoods in most metropolitan areas.
+The nature and extent of foreclosure problems differ dramatically across neighborhoods in most metropolitan areas.
 Some neighborhoods may warrant higher priority than others and solutions that work well in one may not prove effective in others.

 Finding and Using Good Data